-In contrast to typical sexually transmitted diseases, Klebsiella granulomatis has very low infectious capability and repeated exposure is needed for the patient to develop donovanosis.
+In contrast to typical sexually transmitted diseases, Klebsiella granulomatis has a very low infectious capability and repeated exposure is needed for the patient to develop donovanosis.

 Pathophysiology of Donovanosis

-Patients with donovanosis usually have other sexually transmitted diseases which affects the skin and allows entry of the organism.
+Patients with donovanosis usually have other sexually transmitted diseases which affect the skin and allow entry of the organism.
 These organisms are obligate intracellular bacteria and they produce inclusion bodies inside the macrophages once engulfed.

 At first, the enlarged macrophages cause nodular lesions, which eventually ulcerate.
 Chronic ulcers form, which can be destructive.
 The organisms can also affect the lymphatic system, cause lymphedema or elephantiasis.